Greenville Bridge: Description

 Opened in 2010, the Greenville Bridge carries US 82/278 over the Mississippi River between Refuge, Mississippi and Shives, Arkansas.
 It is located 0.5 mi down river from the original bridge, built in 1940.
 Designed by HNTB, it is a four-lane cable-stayed bridge with more than 2.5 mi of bridge deck straddled by two concrete towers 425 ft feet high and anchored by concrete piers planted 120 ft below the riverbed.
 It has four fans of strand steel cable connected to the top of the towers which support the deck.

 Each of the bridge's four lanes is 12 ft wide.
 The outside shoulders are 12 ft wide and the inside shoulder width is 8 ft.
 The bridge has a main span of 1378 ft.
-At the time of its opening, it was the fourth-longest cable-stayed bridge in North America.

 Both the old and new bridges are geographically mostly in Arkansas, as the state lines were determined prior to the shift west of the Mississippi River.